Quinton Hayre

 Members of this year’s cohort — just the second since the program was established — represent 41 distinct areas of specialization across 16 fields of study at 22 institutes of higher education.
 They hail from 12 countries.

-Quinton Hayre at the opening ceremony of a water system in Fiji he orchestrated based on the study results of his 2022 Kellogg Research Grant project.
+Quinton Hayre attended the opening ceremony of a water system in Fiji, which was organized based on the findings of his 2022 Kellogg Research Grant project.

 Professionally, he aspires to mitigate disease emergence among vulnerable populations.